corley/ng-startup-documentation/docs/05-user-session-identity.md

 ```

 ### Destroy the user's identity
-In order to destroy the identity, void the role and data store in the session, you can just trigger a specific event:
+In order to destroy the identity voiding the role and data stored by the session, trigger a specific event:

 ``` javascript
 .controller('MyCtrl', ['$scope', '$http', function MyCtrl($scope, $http) {